Supreeth095/DataViz_Final_Project/README.md

 Dashboard 2:

+In this Dashboard we explore more about the person's Travel Habits in Italia including place of stay, etc. .

 This dashboard consists of 4 images:

 1: GIF of Countries Visited over time.
 It shows all the countries the person has visited since 2014.
 The good thing about this is that it establishes a Timeline of all of the person's travel